lukaszmilewski/MMOBS2/README.md

 The Molecular Dynamics of Random Walk project simulates the behavior of particles in a box with periodic boundary conditions and a thermostat.
 The particles undergo random walks within the box, and the thermostat ensures temperature control.
 This project provides insights into the diffusion behavior of particles in confined environments.

+- Molecular dynamics simulation using the leapfrog integration scheme.
+- Periodic boundary conditions to simulate an infinite system.
+- Calculation of interatomic forces using Lennard-Jones potential.
+- Energy calculations including kinetic energy, potential energy, and total energy.
+- Trajectory plotting and animation.
+- Exporting simulation frames to create an animation.

 Each project is implemented in Python, following an object-oriented programming paradigm, making it easy to understand, modify, and extend.

 ## Requirements